goooral/data_visualization_with_python/Core libraries overview.md

-# Core Python Visualization Libraries
+# Core python visualization libraries

 This section covers three fundamental libraries for data visualization in Python: Matplotlib, Seaborn, and Plotly.
 Each library has its strengths and ideal use cases.
 Feel free to paste the contents from the codeblocks into a Jupyter notebook and see what happens.

-## Matplotlib: The Foundation
+## Matplotlib: the foundation

 Matplotlib is the base library for creating static, animated, and interactive visualizations in Python.